cataseven/Statistics-Graph-Chart-Card/README.md

 ## 🎨 CSS Styling with `card_mod`

 For users who want to go beyond the built-in styling options, the card exposes a rich set of CSS class names that can be targeted with [`card-mod`](https://github.com/thomasloven/lovelace-card-mod).
 This is useful for theme integration, per-card overrides, or visual tweaks that aren't available as configuration options (e.g. animated transitions, custom shadows, gradient backgrounds, repeating-pattern overlays).

+> **Reliability note** *(v3.32)*: card-mod styles used to disappear on a page reload (F5) or app restart and only come back after re-saving the card — a race between card-mod's style injection and the card's first build ([#268](https://github.com/cataseven/Statistics-Graph-Chart-Card/issues/268)).
+Fixed: injected styles now survive the card's initial build and every later re-render.
+If you style the same property both ways — e.g. `card_background_color:` in the config **and** an `ha-card { background: ... }` in card-mod — the built-in option wins, because it is applied as an inline style; pick one, or add `!important` to the card-mod rule.

 <details>
 <summary>Show CSS class reference and examples</summary>